mxria-a/CFG-Group5-Project/README.md

 ## Licence

-This project is licenced under the MIT licence
+This project is licensed under the MIT licence